jeremy-w/ayadn/README.md

 `ayadn alias-channel 12345 mychannel`

 then read its messages with `ayadn messages mychannel`.

+List your existing aliases with `ayadn list alias`.

+Aliases are cumulable.
+If something goes awfully wrong, just trash the file: `%USERNAME%/ayadn/data/username/db/channels_alias.db`

 ### Ruby 1.9.3